LearnToCodeGrandRapids/string-calculator-part3/README.md

-# String Calculator Kata - Part 2
+# String Calculator Kata - Part 3

-This repository has the Visual Studio 2017 solution that is the result of the May 2017 meeting of Learn to Code Grand Rapids.
+This repository has the Visual Studio 2017 solution that is the result of the July 2017 meeting of Learn to Code Grand Rapids.

-This exercise is the [string calculator](http://osherove.com/tdd-kata-1/) kata that has been completed.
+This exercise is the [string calculator](http://osherove.com/tdd-kata-2/) kata that has been completed.